rombrew/phobia/doc/HardwareDesign.md

 Each half-bridge consists of two MOSFETs controlled by a gate drivers with a specified dead-time `DT`.
 Depending on the direction of the current flow during the dead-time the actual voltage on half-bridge may be different.
-The amount of uncertainty in the output voltage `DTu` expressed as follows:
+The amount of uncertainty in the output voltage `DTu` expressed as follows.

 ```
 	        DT * DC_link_voltage